ianchanning/neural-network-js/tutorial/slides.tex.md

 First consider how well an individual example worked

-# I want to a metric for how far a prediction is from the actual
+# A metric for how far a prediction is from the actual

 Compare the Euclidean distance [[12][12]] between actual and predicted